 A Boasson Hagen victory is highly unlikely this time, as the route traverses the Alps.
 Following intermediate climbs up the Col de Vars, Col d’Izoard and Col du Galibier the race ends with a descent to Valloire, which lies close to the summit of the Col du Télégraphe.

 The Galibier is a grueling ascent of 23 kilometres.
 The first 14 kilometers are relatively easy.
 Actually this is the Col du Lautaret and gradients are hovering between 4 and 5%.
 The rest of the climb is 7 to 8% material with the last kilometre kicking up a little to 9%.
 Overall, the average gradient on the Galibier is 5.1%.
-After its crest – where the first three riders pocket time bonuses of 3, 2 and 1 seconds – the route flies down a 18 kilometres descent to the line in Valloire.
+After its crest – where the first three riders pocket time bonuses of 8, 5 and 2 seconds – the route continues with a 19 kilometres descent to the line in Valloire.